 Currently, masks are not required but we ask that you practice social distancing, do not enter if you feel sick and regularly wash your hands.

 Please understand that an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 By visiting the Grizzly & Wolf Discovery Center, you voluntarily assume all risks related to exposure to COVID-19.

 Reviews from millions of Tripadvisor travelers have placed the Grizzly & Wolf Discovery Center in the top 10% of attractions worldwide!

-OTTER ADDITION - On September 8, 2020 a year-and-a-half old male North American river otter arrived at the Center from the Woodland Park Zoo in Seattle, WA.
+OTTER ADDITION - Last Fall, a year-and-a-half old male North American river otter arrived at the Center from the Woodland Park Zoo in Seattle, WA.
 As part of normal procedure, Moe spent some time "quarantined" from the other otters to insure his health and theirs.
 He continued to receive enrichment throughout that time, and after he was deemed healthy by our veterinarian, Moe was able to shift into the den spaces near the other otters.
-He and Clarke have began sharing the habitat.
+He and Clarke have been sharing the habitat.
 Our animal keepers have observed the two males grooming each other, foraging regularly and exploring the habitat together.
 Come visit and check out this busy duo!

 Bo, at the age of 4, arrived at the Center in July of 2020.
 He is the most recent addition of grizzly bears that reside at the Center.